masinag/ror-mariecurie-2016/lessons/05_rails_active_record_validations.md

 A schema starts off with nothing in it, and each migration modifies it to add or remove tables, columns, or entries.

 Migrations are stored as files in the `db/migrate` directory, one for each migration class.
-The name of the file is of the form YYYYMMDDHHMMSS_create_articles.rb, that is to say a UTC timestamp identifying the migration followed by an underscore followed by the name of the migration.
+The name of the file is of the form `YYYYMMDDHHMMSS_create_articles.rb`, that is to say a UTC timestamp identifying the migration followed by an underscore followed by the name of the migration.

 Rails gives you some shortcuts in order to automatically generate migrations.
 Let's try to generate an empty one.